 This is an older rank given to members both current and inactive who have been with War Machine for an extended period of time.
 At this stage there are no more promotions to this rank however no characters will be removed from the rank unless they are also removed from the guild as a part of a cleanup process.

-There is little difference between a member and a trial in War Machine as both are expected to uphold the tenets as detailed by the GM.
+There is little difference between a member and a trial in War Machine as both are expected to uphold the tenets as detailed by the GM and these documents.

 - Upholding the tenets of War Machine

 - Get involved

 - No Swearing or abusive language

 - Support of others within the guild

 - Provide feedback and complaints to officers immediately when they arise

 It is important to note that once you have been through the interview process you are in.
 There is no difference between a Trial and a Member as it comes to inclusion in War Machine.
 Initially the rank was designed to ensure that no one slipped through the interview process and had too much power in terms of guild bank access and such right at the beginning.
 The member rank is often provided not as a validation of acceptance in War Machine but as a reward for something perceived within the game or a special mention by your peers.
 There is little difference in access between the two ranks and certainly no difference in hierarchical standing.